 5. Change communication

 Change communication refers to sharing information and updates about organizational changes with employees.
-This involves explaining why changes are happening, what they will affect, and helping people adjust to ensure they understand, accept, and support the changes.
+This involves explaining why changes are happening, what they will affect, and helping people adjust so they understand, accept, and support them.

 It gives stakeholders a better grasp of the new initiatives and assists them in moving from where they are now to where the organization wants them to be in the future.